brianpbyers/intro-ionic/README.md

 ## Your first app

-The newest version of Ionic allows you to create an app in one line.
+1. The newest version of Ionic allows you to create an app in one line.
 Use [this guide](https://ionicframework.com/getting-started/) to get started.

-A question - `Would you like to integrate your new app with Cordova to target native iOS and Android?` -  will pop up in your terminal when you run this command.
+2. A question - `Would you like to integrate your new app with Cordova to target native iOS and Android?` -  will pop up in your terminal when you run this command.
 Reply with `y`.

-Another question - `Install the free Ionic Pro SDK and connect your app?` -  will pop up in your terminal when you run this command.
+3. Another question - `Install the free Ionic Pro SDK and connect your app?` -  will pop up in your terminal when you run this command.
 Reply with `y`.

-The set up may ask you what app to open, and you should select `Create a new app`, then enter something like `first-ionic`.
+4. The set up will then ask you for an Email and password.
+If you already have an Ionic login, you can enter it here, but if not, you can just enter until the install is finished.
+Then run `ionic signup` as the Terminal instructions suggest.

+5. This will open a web portal for you to sign up.
+Fill in the form.

+6. This will lead you to a "Step 2" page.
+Select the Kickstarter Plan (free) and then click `Select plan`.

+7. Select `Get started with Pro`.

+8. Type in an app name like `first-ionic` and select `Create app`

+9. Select `Share app`

+10. Select `View Instructions`

+11. Select `CONNECT EXISTING APP` under the 2nd instruction (you don't need to run the 1st one, you already did that earlier).

+12. Run the commands under the 2nd instruction, in your Terminal.
+Use the same `Email` and `Password`.
+Select `Automatically setup new a SSH key pair for Ionic Pro`, and type `y` to proceed.

+13. Hit Enter twice to accept a blank passphrase, and type `y` to accept the changes.

+14. Run the following commands:

+  a. `git add -A`
+  b. `git commit -m "Pushing to Ionic"`
+  c. `git push ionic master`

+## Opening Your App

 There are two quick ways to run your app.